 California has Excess Power

-California has excess power without nuclear, according to data from the California Public Utilities Commission (CPUC), the California Energy Commission (CEC) and the electricity grid operator, the California Independent System Operator (ISO).
+San Onofre is permanently shut down and California has excess power without San Onofre and Diablo Canyon nuclear power reactors, according to data from the California Public Utilities Commission (CPUC), the California Energy Commission (CEC) and the electricity grid operator, the California Independent System Operator (ISO).

 The ISO has plans to keep us in power for all of 2013 without San Onofre.
 This includes electricity needed for peak load periods in the summer as well as voltage and grid stability.
 They state “…the reliability risks to southern Orange and San Diego counties are “marginally more challenging” this summer, but still within planning standards.”
 See ISO 5/6/2013 News Release.

 - Handout: No Blackouts With San Onofre Shut Down

 - California has Excess Power Without Nuclear Factsheet

 - CEC Joint Workshop on Electricity Infrastructure Issues Resulting from SONGS Closure – 7/15/2013 Slide Presentations

 - ISO 2013 Summer Load and Resource Assessment 5/6/2013

 - ISO Briefing: Summer 2013 Outlook & SONGS Mitigation Planning 3/20/2013 These solutions address 2013 reliability needs without excessive reliance on load-dropping schemes: